Ebene-zer/QualitySoft-WMS/README.md

 ---
 ## Installation (End Users – Executable Distribution)
-1. Receive the installer or portable ZIP from QualitySoft.
+1. Receive the installer or portable ZIP from the developer or official source.
 2. If installer: Run it and follow prompts.
-3. If ZIP: Extract to a writable folder (e.g. `C:\QualitySoftWMS`).
+3. If ZIP: Extract to a writable folder (e.g. `C:\tradia`).
-4. Launch `QualitySoftWMS.exe`.
+4. Launch `tradia.exe`.
 5. First launch will display a temporary Admin password – copy it somewhere safe (one‑time view).
 6. Log in as Admin → you will be forced to set a new secure password.
 7. Start entering Products & Customers, then create Invoices.